ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

     1. Complete the bare metal server settings.
        1. Select the {{site.data.keyword.cloud_notm}} data center to host the instance or cluster.
        2. Select the bare metal server CPU generation.
-          * For **Skylake**, **Cascade Lake**, or **SAP-certified** - **HANA** servers, specify the CPU model and the RAM size.
+          * For **Cascade Lake** or **SAP-certified** - **HANA** servers, specify the CPU model and the RAM size.
           * For **SAP-certified** - **NetWeaver** server, choose one of the preset configurations.
        3. Specify the number of bare metal servers.
-For guidance about your selection, see [Number of bare metal servers](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-bare-metal-number).
+For more information about selecting bare metal servers, see [Number of bare metal servers](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-bare-metal-number).
+    2. If you want to use NFS storage, select the corresponding option.
+       * To add and configure file shares individually, select **Configure shares individually**.
+Then, click **Add shared storage** and select the **Size (GB)** and **Performance** for each file share.
+You must select at least one file share.
+       * To add and configure the same settings to all file shares, specify the **Number of shares**, **Size (GB)**, and **Performance**.
+       * (NSX-V SAP-certified only) If you select **Local disks**, specify the local disk count and local disk type.
-    2. If you want to use vSAN storage, select the corresponding option.
+    3. If you want to use vSAN storage, select the corresponding option.
-       * If you want more storage, select the **High performance with Intel Optane** checkbox.
+       * For Skylake and Cascade Lake bare metal servers, select the **High performance with Intel Optane** checkbox if you want more storage.
        * Specify the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, the disk size for vSAN cache disks, and the number of vSAN cache disks.
        * By default, the **Enable vSAN deduplication and compression** checkbox is selected.
 If you do not want to enable vSAN deduplication and compression, clear the checkbox.
        * Specify the vSAN license edition.
-    3. If you want to use NFS storage, select the corresponding option.
-       * To add and configure file shares individually, select **Configure shares individually**.
-Then, click the **+** icon next to the **Add shared storage** label and select the **Size (GB)** and **Performance** for each file share.
-You must select at least one file share.
-       * To add and configure the same settings to all file shares, specify the **Number of shares**, **Size (GB)**, and **Performance**.
-       * (NSX-V SAP-certified only) If you select **Local disks**, specify the local disk count and local disk type.

-12. If you want to order an edge services cluster with Juniper vSRX included, select the **Edge services cluster** checkbox and configure the appropriate settings: the cluster name, the RAM selection, the number of bare metal servers, and the private NICs enablement.
+12. If you want to order an edge services cluster with Juniper vSRX included, select the **Edge services cluster** checkbox and configure the appropriate settings: the cluster name, the CPU model, RAM size, the number of bare metal servers, the uplink speed, and the private NICs enablement.

 13. Complete the network interface settings.
    1. Enter the hostname prefix for the instance that you are provisioning, the subdomain label (vSphere 6.7u3 instances only), and the root domain name.
 For a secondary instance, the domain name is automatically completed.